prabeesh/prabeesh.github.io/content/bonus/advanced-am-modulation-analysis-with-matplotlib.md

 ## Noise and filtering

-AM is vulnerable to additive noise because the message lives in the envelope — any amplitude perturbation distorts it.
+AM is vulnerable to additive noise because the message lives in the envelope, any amplitude perturbation distorts it.
 Below compares Gaussian, impulse, and sinusoidal interference, and recovers each with a Butterworth low-pass filter.

 ```python
 def noise_analysis_and_filtering():